UNGERIN: Capabilities

 On qualification, Marine Police of the UNGERIN wear the blue berets with light blue hackle and camouflage uniform, as the uniforms were worn by paramilitary and special forces of RMP.
 All tactics of maritime commandos are exactly similar to those of the UK Special Boat Service as well as US Navy and USMC special forces units.

 As part of UNGERIN's restructuring, all marine police bases would be made coastal police stations with forward bases to double as coastal police posts for UNGERIN forces to rapidly respond to maritime threats.
 Furthermore, the unit is very active in developing and testing methods and tactics for these missions.

 Weapons and equipment

-UNGERIN officers are frequently seen armed with an M4A1 carbine when an maritime operation or a raid is being conducted while the Walther P99QA pistol is used as the standard issue sidearm.
+UNGERIN officers are frequently seen armed with an M4A1 carbine when a maritime operation or a raid is being conducted while the Walther P99QA pistol is used as the standard-issue sidearm.

 They also use a varied arsenal of weapons such as Glock 19 pistols, Heckler & Koch HK512 and Remington 870 shotguns, Heckler & Koch MP5 sub-machine guns, FN SCAR-H battle rifles, Accuracy International Arctic Warfare sniper rifles and Heckler & Koch PSG1 marksmen rifles, Heckler & Koch HK11 general purpose machine guns, M203 grenade launchers and Colt CM901 battle rifles.